Nima-Khodabandelou/Notes/notes.md

 ##
 possible that two hash code numbers have different or same keys
 ##
-equals() -> override to check objects based on property.
+equals() -> override to check objs based on property.
 ##
 synchronize List, Set and Map by Collections
 ##